rweather/litton-tools/doc/drum-image-format.md

 provided separately to the emulator.
 * `Keyboard-Character-Set` - Expected character set for keyboard input.
 This is used by the emulator to mount the correct keyboard device for the program.
-Defaults to "ASCII".
+Defaults to "EBS1231".
 * `Keyboard-Device` - Device select code for the keyboard device, in hexadecimal.
 * `Printer-Character-Set` - Expected character set for printer output in the program.
 This is used by the emulator to mount the correct printer device for the program.
-Defaults to "ASCII".
+Defaults to "EBS1231".
 * `Printer-Device` - Device select code for the printer device, in hexadecimal.

 The names of the metadata fields are case-sensitive.
 Other metadata fields